Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_canopy_percentage.md

 >> - buffer_type *(string {"euclidean", "network"})* – to be defined in case point_of_interest contains point geometries or polygon geometries which represent houses and optional in case point_of_interest contains polygon geometries which represent neighbourhoods, the way in which the area of interest should be composed.
 If "euclidean", a straight line distance will be used based on the buffer distance as specified by the buffer_dist argument.
 If "network", isochrone maps will be composed based on the buffer distance or combination of trip_time and travel_speed.

 >> - buffer_dist *(int)* – to be defined if buffer_type is set to "euclidean" and optional if buffer_type is set to "network".
-The distance in meters that will be used to compute the area of interest surrounding the geometries of the point_of_interest file.
+The distance in meters that will be used to compute the area of interest surrounding the geometries of the point_of_interest data.
 NOTE: In case buffer_type is set to "network", buffer_dist should not be specified if travel_speed and trip_time arguments are specified.

 >> - network_type *(string {"walk", "bike", "drive", "all"})* – to be defined in case buffer_type is set to "network", the travel mode for which the network needs to be retrieved from OpenStreetMap.